Buildings and architecture

 Opened in October 2012 the Graduate Centre was designed by Lee/Fitzgerald Architects.
 It is located on the site of the former Blackwell’s music shop, latterly Holywell’s restaurant, fronting onto Holywell Street.
 The Centre has its own terraced garden which provides access to adjoining student rooms.
 The Graduate Centre provides space for taught and research students and social space for all MCR members.

 Surrounding the informal 'back quad' are a variety of buildings.
 The large five-bay Donald Locke Staircase (staircase 9) was built as college rooms in 1693.
 Many of the other buildings are adapted for college purposes from other uses; they include a former warehouse which the Oxford University Press used for storing Bibles (staircases 10 and 11), the upper floors of the King's Arms Hotel (the ground floor still flourishes as a popular student pub) and several domestic buildings.
 The raised 'deck' on the south side was designed by the architects Gillespie, Kidd and Coia, and was inserted in 1970.
 It includes a small hidden quadrangle (the 'Holywell quad').
-The long building in Cotswold stone, used mainly for student rooms, was designed by G. G. Goddard and built in 1951.
-The steps between the building and the old college lead to a glass and concrete building with lead roof, also designed by Gillespie, Kidd and Coia, and opened in 1978.
+The steps from Back Quad lead to a glass and concrete building with lead roof, also designed by Gillespie, Kidd and Coia, and opened in 1978.
 It includes a large library and further student rooms.